Valencia and Mallorca

 - Cross the sea on an overnight ferry to Palma

-- Enjoy a 3-night stay on Mallorca before flying back to the UK
+- Enjoy a 3-night stay on Mallorca at the end of your holiday

 - Decide when you would like to travel